- Folic acid

 Overconsumption of folic acid may increase risk of toxicity (51) and some cancers (52).
 Therefore, more research is needed to examine the relationships between folate levels, supplementation, and cancer risks or prevention.

-Studies that evaluate folate in combination with other B vitamins are largely negative.
-Folic acid along with vitamins B6 and B12 had no overall effect on invasive cancer or breast cancer (33), and produced mixed results in studies for older adults with depression (53) (54).
-Folic acid + B12 did not improve bone mineral density (55) or reduce osteoporotic fracture incidence in elderly individuals with elevated plasma homocysteine levels (56), and may increase cancer incidence and mortality in patients with ischemic heart disease (34).
+Studies that evaluate folic acid in combination with other B vitamins are largely negative, with no overall effect on breast or invasive cancers (33), and the potential for increased cancer incidence and mortality in patients with ischemic heart disease (34).
+Such interventions have also produced mixed results in studies for older adults with depression (53) (54), and did not improve bone mineral density (55) or reduce fracture risk or incidence (56) (69).

 The bioactive form of folate is tetrahydrofate, which can be converted from folic acid through the action of the enzyme dihydrofolate reductase.
 Drugs that inhibit this enzyme can reduce folic acid activity.
 Folate acts as a co-enzyme in the methylation process.
 The amino acid serine reacts with tetrahydrofolate, resulting in 5,10- methylenetetrahydrofolate, the derivative involved in nucleotide synthesis.
 5-methyltetrahydrofolate transfers a methyl group to cobalamin (vitamin B12) and then to homocysteine, converting it to methionine.
 Methionine is the precursor of the methyl donor, S-adenosyl-methionine (SAMe), which plays a major role in neurological function and several biochemical pathways (41).
 Genetic polymorphisms that lowered the production of methylenetetrahydrofolate reductase (MTHFR) can also reduce SAMe and increase homocysteine levels.
 Supplementation with folic acid can reduce homocysteine levels and DNA oxidative damage (57) (58).
 This may in turn lower risks for cardiovascular and psychiatric diseases by increasing SAMe (59) (60).
 Folic acid supplementation also improves endothelial function (16) (31).

-DNA methylation and repair is also attributed to the anticancer effect of folate (61).
-However, increased intake from fortified foods may actually raise cancer risk (49) (50) (62).
-There is evidence that high levels of unmetabolized folic acid in plasma can reduce natural killer cell cytotoxicity (63).
+Although low folate status is associated with increased risk of cardiovascular disease and some cancers (61), increased intake from fortified foods may actually raise cancer risk (49) (50) (62).
+There is also evidence that high levels of unmetabolized folic acid in plasma can reduce natural killer cell cytotoxicity (63).